Lyoug/Agrimotor/README.md

 ## Patterns

+`Agrimotor_patterns.txt`

-The third generated file (Agrimotor_patterns.txt) is the most interesting.
+This file is the most interesting one.
 It contains the whole song condensed into a list of base patterns:
 ```
 aab aaab aaab aab…
 2 3 3 2…